 While they’ve almost become as synonymous in Japan as curved roofs, they’ve also appeared in popular games like animal crossing.
 And I won’t lie, they make my house in-game so much cuter!
 Don’t judge me…

-Such a mundane appliance isn’t something you’d expect to read an article on this site about, but they’ve solidified their place in Japanese society, enough so for me to write this anyway.
+Such a mundane appliance isn’t something you’d expect to read an article on this site about, but just like the incredible Japanese refrigerators they’ve solidified their place in Japanese society, enough so for me to write this anyway.
 So!
 Let’s get into it!

 Why do Japanese People Use Air Conditioners?

 If you’ve ever visited Japan in Summer, you probably know the main answer to this one.
 They get hot.
 Really hot.
 And the simple act of opening a window, or 10, doesn’t seem to cut it.

 The way most Japanese homes are constructed, especially older ones, means central heating isn’t really a thing.
 So, by using a mixture of gas (or oil) heaters, and air conditioners, they are able to heat or cool each individual room to the desired temperature.

 The one in our house comes in handy during the winter, so fingers crossed it will do the same in the summer.
 Plus, I only need to turn it on in one room and don’t have to spend money heating or cooling the entire house.

 Where Can You Buy Japanese Air Conditioners From?